O'Shaughnessy trending value investment strategy

 Investing a total of $1,000 in the top 25 stocks of the Trending Value portfolio would net you $6.9 million after 45 years.
 During this period, you would experience a volatility of 17.44% and a maximum drop in the value of your portfolio of 50.55%.

 If you bought 50 Trending Value stocks each year it would have lowered your volatility to 16.51% and given you a slightly lower maximum drop in value of 49.64%.
 On other hand, you would have given up a large portion of returns.
 After 45 years you would end up with $4.1 million dollars or 40% less than 25 stocks portfolio.

 As you have seen the Trending Value strategy is a simple strategy that looks for undervalued companies with an upward moving stock price.
 And it works VERY well as it returned an average of 21.2% per year over a period of 45 years.

 Using strategies that have historically produced market besting results is the key to long-term investing success.
 And combining undervalued stocks with good share price momentum is a great way to get market beating returns.

-PS To get this strategy working in your portfolio right now sign up here.
+PS To get the Trending Value investment strategy working in your portfolio sign up here.

 PPS It is so easy to put things off why not sign up now before you get distracted.